Why so many tomato varieties?

 Determinate tomato plants tend to be more of a bush plant than a towering tree like an indeterminate plant.
 They still need to be supported to which the tomato cages work well for this.
 It keeps them contained and neat.
 A popular example of a determinate tomato is the Roma tomato which is used in tomato sauces for spaghetti, pizzas, and casseroles.
 These tomato plants produce lots of fruit and ripen about the same time which have you harvesting all at once.
 Popular names are Celebrity and San Marzano.
 There are dwarf determinate varieties as well that work in smaller gardens and containers.
 The Better Bush tomato is an example which matures fast and is great for slicing.
 There are also determinate cherry types such as Tumbling Tom Yellow and Patio Choice Yellow.
 Determinates are great for containers and raised garden beds.
 They are also labeled in seed catalogs and nurseries.

-The variety of tomatoes and their cool names can go on and on with new and improved variations of hybrids coming out all of the time.
+Tomato varieties and their cool names can go on and on with new and improved variations of hybrids coming out all of the time.
 As long as you understand a tomatoes’ growth pattern which is indeterminate or determinate you should be able to find one that fits your wants and needs.
-The introduction of dwarf varieties has enabled anyone to garden without space or land.
+The introduction of dwarf tomato varieties has enabled anyone to garden without space or land.
 So even though it is confusing to know which tomato is best for your location or your taste buds it is fantastic to have so many to choose from.
 They even have a tomato that is best for fried green tomatoes, which one of my children will eat!
 So if you ever hear “I will never not ever eat a tomato” from your kids, have them help you plant and harvest a unique variety.
 Who knows, someday someone might come up with a moon squirter (tomato, of course) and every child will love them!
 Great book!